 I come from Singapore, which has many different races; Chinese, Eurasian, Malay, Indonesian...etc.
 The cultures may differ from our race but I'm from the Chinese culture.
 Though my family isn't really deep into the Chinese culture, we still celebrate some Chinese events like Moon Cake festival and Chinese New Year.
 Those are probably the only celebrations related to the Chinese culture that I celebrate.

 During Chinese New Year, we would have a family reunion where all my cousins and my aunts and uncles come together at my grandparent's house.
 When we get there, we would have to present 2 tangerines to the grandparents and wish them a happy new year.
-We would eat and hang out and the elders would give red packets or ē“…包 to us.
-Then our parents would just store them in our banks.
+We would eat and hang out and the elders would give red packets or ē“

 On Moon Cake festival, it isn't so intense as it is here.
 We would just buy moon cakes and eat them and when we were young, we would get lanterns and walk around the block at night with all the other children.
 I didn't actually get why we had this but I appreciated the moon cakes and their sweet savoring taste.